Twiddlle/acl-nest/readme.md

   }
 }
 ```
-In this case all combinations of specified params will be checked.
+In this case, all combinations of specified parameters will be checked.
 The reason why this functionality was created
-is to have option check all permissions without specifying unnecessary aliases for other model properties.
+is to have the option to check all permissions without specifying unnecessary aliases for other model properties.